Asuka (wrestler): NXT Women's Champion (2015–2017)

 On August 22, 2015, Urai attended WWE's NXT TakeOver: Brooklyn event in Brooklyn, New York, Rumours about her having signed with WWE were soon confirmed at a press conference on September 8 in Tokyo; this made her the first female Japanese wrestler to sign with the company since Bull Nakano in 1994.
-She joined WWE's developmental territory NXT, and adopted the ring name Asuka.
+She joined WWE's developmental brand NXT, and adopted the ring name Asuka.
 Her debut appearance, which aired on September 23, ended in a confrontation with Dana Brooke and Emma.
 In her debut match on October 7 at NXT TakeOver: Respect, Asuka defeated Dana.
 Asuka continued racking victories over various wrestlers including main roster wrestler Cameron and continued her feud with Dana Brooke and Emma.
 At NXT TakeOver: London, Asuka defeated Emma.
 Both wrestlers' performance was highly praised by critics such as Dave Meltzer, who called the match "fantastic".

 On the January 13, 2016, episode of NXT, Asuka participated in a battle royal to determine the number #1 contender for Bayley's NXT Women's Championship; she was eliminated second-to-last by Eva Marie.
 On the February 10 episode, battle royal winner Carmella lost her title match against Bayley.
 Asuka saved Carmella from a post-match attack by Eva Marie and Nia Jax and afterwards had a staredown with Bayley, indicating that she wanted a shot at her title.
 On April 1, Asuka defeated Bayley by technical submission to win the NXT Women's Championship at NXT TakeOver: Dallas and successfully defended the title against Nia Jax on June 8 at NXT TakeOver: The End.
 In summer 2016, Vince McMahon contemplated moving Asuka to the main roster during the 2016 draft, but NXT head Triple H dissuaded him, calling Asuka "the one person NXT could not afford to lose" and the brand's "anchor".